-This allows you to disable or enable the keyboard power up function.
-Set this jumper to Enable if you wish to use your keyboard (by pressing <Spacebar>) to power up your computer.
+This jumper disables or enables the keyboard power up function.
+Set this jumper to Enable if you wish the keyboard (by pressing <Spacebar>) to power up the computer.
 This feature requires an ATX power supply that can supply at least 300mA on the +5VSB lead.
 The default is set to Disable because not all computers have the appropriate ATX power supply.
-Your computer will not power ON if you set this to Enable but do not have the appropriate ATX power supply.
+The computer will not power ON if you set this to Enable and if the wrong ATX power supply is connected.
 NOTE: This jumper must be set in conjunction with Wake On PS2 KB/PS2 Mouse/CIR in 4.5.1 Power Up Control.

-Setting KBPWR

-Enable [1-2] (default)

-Disable [2-3]
+SettingKBPWREnable[1-2] (default)Disable[2-3]

-CUSL2K Keyboard Power Setting
+TUSL2-C Keyboard Power Setting